awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 1. In the **AWS Lambda** section, use the **Function** drop\-down box to select the function to add to your instance\.
 **Tip**
 The drop\-down lists only those functions in the same Region as your instance\.
 If no functions are listed, choose **Create a new Lambda function**, which opens the AWS Lambda console\.
+To use a Lambda in a different Region or account, in the [Invoke AWS Lambda function](invoke-lambda-function-block.md), under **Select a function**, you can enter the ARN of a Lambda\.
+Then set up the corresponding resource\-based policy on that Lambda to allow the contact flow to call it\.
+For more information, see [Granting function access to other accounts](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html#permissions-resource-xaccountinvoke)\.

 1. Choose **Add Lambda Function**\.
 Confirm that the ARN of the function is added under **Lambda Functions**\.